Awesome Common Lisp

 - Vlime - VLIME: Vim plus Lisp Is Mostly Evil.
 A Common Lisp dev environment for Vim (and Neovim).
 MIT.

-- Lem - a ready to use, Emacs-like, Slime-based editor tailored for Common Lisp development.
-Ncurses and Electron interfaces.
+- Lem - a ready to use, Emacs-like, Slime-based editor tailored for Common Lisp development out of the box, as well as other programming languages.
+With ncurses and Electron interfaces.
 MIT.
+See also: an opengl frontend, Lem in Docker, lem-pareto.

-- ATOM-SLIME allows you to interactively develop Common Lisp code, helping turn Atom into a full-featured Lisp IDE.
+- SLIMA allows you to interactively develop Common Lisp code, turning Atom into a pretty good, and actively developped, Lisp IDE.
 MIT.

 - cl-jupyter - A Common Lisp kernel for Jupyter notebooks custom licence.